On a problem of optimal transport under marginal martingale constraints: Introduction

-We will start with a warm up section (Section \ref{sec:basic}) in which we derive some basic properties and explain a procedure that allows to find a martingale coupling for two given measures in convex order.
-Then, in Section \ref{sec:gamma}, we establish the variational lemma, Lemma \ref{GlobalLocal} which will play a crucial role throughout the paper.
-In Section \ref{sec:curtain} we introduce and study the shadow projection, which permits us to introduce the left-curtain transport plan $\pi_\lc$.
-We define it in Theorem \ref{lc_defi} through its canonical property on the convex order, we explain the name ``left-curtain'' and prove that it is monotone in Theorem \ref{them:mono}.
-The particular properties of the transport plan $\pi_\lc$ are established in Sections \ref{sec:unique} and \ref{sec:optimal}.
-In section \ref{sec:general} we present results related to other costs and other couplings.
-Finally, in the Appendix, we give an alternative derivation of the variational lemma, Lemma \ref{GlobalLocal}.
-This second proof is longer but has the advantage to be constructive and self-contained.
+We will start with a warm up section (Section~\ref{sec:basic}) in which we derive some basic properties and explain a procedure that allows to find a martingale coupling for two given measures in convex order.
+Then, in Section~\ref{sec:gamma}, we establish the variational Lemma~\ref{GlobalLocal} which will play a crucial role throughout the paper.
+In Section~\ref{sec:curtain}, we introduce and study the shadow projection, which permits us to introduce the left-curtain transport plan $\pi_\lc$.
+We define it in Theorem~\ref{lc_defi} through its canonical property with respect to the convex order, we explain the name ``left-curtain'' and prove that it is monotone in Theorem~\ref {them:mono}.
+The particular properties of the transport plan $\pi_\lc$ are established in Sections~\ref{sec:unique} and \ref{sec:optimal}.
+In Section~\ref{sec:general}, we present results related to other costs and other couplings.
+Finally, in the \hyperref[app]{Appendix}, we present a converse to the variational Lemma~\ref{GlobalLocal}.
+We also provide an alternative derivation of Lemma~\ref{GlobalLocal} which is longer than argument presented in Section~\ref{sec:gamma} but has the advantage to be constructive and self-contained.